dschow/tuxedobot/README.md

 * sqlite-jdbc (included)

 ## Setup
-In the command line, navigate to where the bot has been downloaded and run the following command:
+In the command line, navigate to where the bot has been downloaded and run the following command to build the bot:

+    javac -cp lib/*;. *.java

+Then run the following command to start the bot:

     java -cp lib/*;.
 TuxBot